Cailette/HelpChat-client/README.md

 <p align="center">
     <img src="./img/2.png" width="300" >
 </p>
-12. Logging out of the system by the user.
+12. Logging out of the system by the user. <br>
 13. Registration in the system by the guest.
-After registration, the guest becomes the owner of a group of related accounts.
+After registration, the guest becomes the owner of a group of related accounts and has a chat widget script displayed.
 <p align="center">
     <img src="./img/3.png" width="500" >
 </p>